Jcbnunez/uvm-fqr/Lectures/Lect5_Simulation_frameworks.md

 # Topic 5: Population Genetic simulators

 Simulation is the backbone of data-driven evolutionary biology.
-In general there are three types of simualtion frameworks:
+In general there are two main types of simualtion frameworks:

 * Coalescent
 * Forward
-* Resampling

 ## Coalescent, backwards-in-time (BiT), simulators